-My underpaid friend writer– this is how she describes her occupation — says it right.
+My underpaid writer friend — this is how she describes her occupation — says it right.
 Tarlac is known for being the bailiwick of the Aquinos and the Cojuangcos.
-And unknown to many, this province has a number of churches worthy of your visit.
-I, together with this friend writer, toured Tarlac for a day, chronicled each trip to Tarlac’s select places of worship, and took a few interesting shots.
+And unknown to many, this province has many churches worthy of your visit.
+I, together with this friend, toured Tarlac for a day, chronicled each trip to Tarlac’s select places of worship, and took a few interesting shots.

 Unlike hundreds of grand and ornately decorated churches, Santo Nino Parish Church in Bamban is one simple house of the Lord.
-Said to have been built in 1938, this place of worship doesn’t look too old, may be because of its polished and subtle color.
+Said to have been built in 1938, this place of worship doesn’t look too old, maybe because of its bright and subtle color.
 It noticeably underwent a painting work.
-Its parish priest, may be, is too keen as well in keeping the church in perfect form.
+Its parish priest, perhaps, is too keen as well in keeping the church in perfect form.

 In front of the church is a replica of the stone in Golgotha, often referred in history books as a skull-shaped hill in Jerusalem where Jesus was crucified.
 And beside this Golgotha model is a huge old bell.
 It bothers me still the significance of the stone and the humongous bell to Santo Nino Parish.

 Once inside this place of worship, one would readily tell that indeed, Santo Nino Parish Church lives more than half a hundred years.
-It has a number of pillars or columns where a quantity of expressive statues of biblical figures lined up.
+It has some pillars or columns where a quantity of expressive statues of biblical figures lined up.

 Its huge glass windows invite charming natural light.
-This might be the reason that despite its heavy red steel bars hanging from the ceiling, the church appears well-lighted.
+This might be the reason that despite its thick red steel bars hanging from the ceiling, the church appears well-lighted.

 From Bamban, we headed to Capas.
-We asked an old lady within the neigborhood of Santo Nino Parish church for a nearest old church.
+We asked an old lady in the neighborhood of Santo Nino Parish Church for a nearest old church.
 She directed us to a church along Mac Arthur Highway; a big old church beside 7-eleven and in front of Mcdonalds.
-We traveled for almost fifteen minutes looking forward for the Mcdo landmark, only to find Jollibee inviting us to stop for a needed breakfast.
+We traveled for almost fifteen minutes looking forward to the Mcdo landmark, only to find Jollibee inviting us to stop for a needed breakfast.

 Just in front of Jollibee is the very spacious San Nicolas Park.
 And yes, there is a 7-eleven nearby.
 Within the park is the massive San Nicolas Church.
 An equally gigantic Jesus Christ and Virgin Mary statues lined up along the park.